 This week, the pope's encyclical on the challenge of climate change was leaked by the media.
 While the final version will be formally shared on June 18, the content of the draft is certainly indicative of the Pope's tone in addressing this global issue.
-He acknowledges that most of climate change is caused by man's actions, and calls on all people, regardless of religion, to share the responsibility of caring for the earth, "".
+He acknowledges that most of climate change is caused by man's actions, and calls on all people, regardless of religion, to share the responsibility of caring for the earth, "our common home".

 What is especially encouraging from this plea is the links Pope Francis draws between the economic culture of over-consumption and its impact on the poor.
 By framing this in both an economic and social justice context, the need to resolve this issue takes on greater significance.
 The document even specifically discourages the carbon credit model of offsetting greenhouse gas emissions, as it unfairly advantages wealthier nations and does not lead to an overall reduction in emissions.